ourchitecture/panda/src/tutorials/terraform/azure/backend/create/README.md

       Success!
 The configuration is valid.
    ```

-7. The [terraform workflow][tf-workflow] encourages us to plan our changes and then to apply them.
-Consider the name and location for your new Resource Group.
-Then, create a plan by typing `make plan resource-group=our-tutorials-rg location="East US"`, where "our-tutorials-rg" can be any name for your Resource Group and "East US" can be any valid [Azure geography][azure-geo].

-8. Create the resource group by typing `make create`.
-If you want to see what will be created prior to executing this command, type `make plan-create`.
-If you receive output containing the error "AuthorizationFailed", please contact your Azure administrator to check the permissions for your account.

-9. Review the target name and location that will be used to create the resource group by opening the file "./tutorial.tfvars".
+7. Review the name prefix and other variables in the file "./tutorial.tfvars".
 Change the values as needed.
-The resource group name should not already be used in your Azure account.
-To get a list of existing resource groups type `make list-resource-groups`.
-Refer to the [Azure geographies][azure-geo] or type `make list-locations` for a list of possible locations.
+The resource group name should not exist.
+To get a list of existing resource groups type `make azure-resource-groups-list`.

+8. Create the backend by typing `make install`.
+If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true`.

+9. Verify the resources have been created by typing `make azure-resource-groups-list` to check the resource groups.
+Check for the new storage account by typing `make azure-storage-accounts-list ARM_RESOURCE_GROUP="our-tutorials-rg"` where "our-tutorials-rg" is the name of the resource group.

+10. To remove the new resource group and resources, type `make uninstall`.
+If you want to see what will be destroyed prior to executing this command, type `make uninstall TF_PLAN_ONLY=true`.

 [az-tf-backend]: https://www.terraform.io/docs/backends/types/azurerm.html
 [az-storage-acocunt]: https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview